 Password policies.
 Every site has a different one.
 How often they should be changed.
 Special characters.
 Do they display as you enter, etc. By 2021 we have all come to the realisation that the password is imperfect.
 But, its all we know.
 Does that mean we cannot improve?

 The US National Institute of Standards has a special publication, NIST 800-63B that talks about Identity guidelines.
+I cover it in more detail here.
 It is a set of best practices for password policies, codified.
 And, I will wager, your system is not compliant.
 Let’s look at a couple of examples:

 Huh.
 Is that what your password policy says?
 Or does it say “at least one special character, at least one upper case, one lower case and 2 numbers”?
 Now, I’m not suggesting you should use “12345“, but, forcing too much complexity is not increasing the odds people will remember a more complex passphrase.